This Privacy Notice is in two parts.

 Each visitor has the right of access to personal data they have submitted through this Site.

 Enquiries about the accuracy of identifying information previously submitted, or requests to have information removed, should be directed to firstname.lastname@example.org

 All Ingleby Trice LLP staff are instructed to follow a firm-wide data security policy and are required to agree to ensure confidentiality of personal data.

 Ingleby Trice LLP reserves the right to modify or amend this statement at any time.
 The effective date will be displayed at the beginning of this statement.
-To keep visitors informed Ingleby Trice LLP will notify users of material changes to our Privacy Notice by prominently identifying a link on our website home page to the updated Privacy Notice for a period of not less than two weeks..
+To keep visitors informed Ingleby Trice LLP will notify users of material changes to our Privacy Notice by adding a news item with a link to the updated Privacy Notice for a period of not less than two weeks.

 By continuing to use the Site and by providing any personal data (including sensitive personal data) to us via the Site or email addresses provided on the Site, visitors are consenting to our use of your personal data as set out in this Privacy Notice.
 Please do not send us any personal data if you do not want that information to be used by us in this manner.